-When reflecting upon financial advantages of our cooperation, Dewi can see many.
+When reflecting upon the financial advantages of our cooperation, Dewi can see many.
 Belgian law is strict about one thing – if You’re forced to immediately let go of some of Your employees, You’re obliged to pay huge sums of money; meanwhile, IT projects are very fluid in terms of the budget.
 Even if it’s a big client, it happens that the budgets are cut on the way:

 “The risk factor is considerable.
 But with Leaware it’s all clear from the beginning: we set a budget for every project we work on together.
 I get the feeling I have new developers on board, working full time, and when the crisis comes, I don’t need to worry about some additional costs.
 Plus, all the extra stuff appearing on the way, such as new functions or shifting business expectations, is discussed immediately with the team.”

-We hope it was helpful and we managed to answer all Your concerns.
+We hope it was helpful and that we managed to answer all Your concerns.
 If You have any questions considering that model of cooperation, and You’d like to know what our developers can do for You, check this out!
 Or just contact us 🙂

 Watch an Interview with Dewi here:

 About the Authors